thruthesky/jbanner/README.md

 ## Options ##
+### height ###
+Added to make jBanner responsive.
+Now you must set the height of banner.

+- Number only.
+- The default is 120.

 ### pause ###
 If it is set true, then the animation will be pause when the mouse cursor enters into banner area.